jbgerth/jbgerth.github.io/_posts/2020-09-05-terminal-setup-for-windows.md

 ### Chocolatry

 A package manager for Windows.
 It works quite well.
-A lot of application such as VS code, Spotify or nvim to name a few can be installed using 'choco install "name"'.
+A lot of application such as VS code, Spotify or nvim to name a few can be installed using 'choco install [name]'.

 It has a few caveats thought.
 First it needs to be run in administrator mode, to install anything.
 This is not a problem, but it does disrupt the workflow compared to calling "sudo" like on most other non Windows machines.